allegroflare/allegro_flare/README.md

 Current version - Development on v0.8.5

 AllegroFlare is an C++ framework based on the Allegro 5 game programming library.
-All of the regular functionality of Allegro remains intact with AllegroFlare, but now you have an expanded feature set with tons of cool stuff.
-Using the framework makes for fast and fun development, or, you can cherry-pick any of the fantastic classes in AllegroFlare and use them in any vanilla Allegro program.
+All of the regular functionality of Allegro remains intact with AllegroFlare, but now with an expanded feature set and tons of cool stuff.
+Using the framework makes for fast and fun development, or, you can cherry-pick any of the fantastic classes and functions provided by AllegroFlare and use them in your vanilla Allegro program.

 Simple Example
 ============